Web Update Wizard - FAQ

 Top

-Q: Will Web Update Wizard run an exe program to complete the update?
-In other words, can I create a patch that runs as an exe that will update my program and have Web Update Wizard run that exe?
+Q: Will Software Update Wizard run an exe program to complete the update?
+In other words, can I create a patch that runs as an exe that will update my program and have Software Update Wizard run that exe?
 Or will your update program only work with zipped files?

 Top